sayadennis/sayadennis.github.io/_projects/1_methylation.md

     </div>
 </div>

-To find answers, I studied DNA methylation across a "tumor proximity axis" (TPxA):
+To find answers, we studied DNA methylation profiles of four different tissue categories.
+These categories form a clear order in their "closeness" to tumor, leading us to define what we call the "tumor proximity axis" (TPxA), along which these categories can be placed:

-1. Healthy Donated Breast (HDB) – Samples from cancer-free donors.
+1. Tumor (TU) – Cancer tissue itself.
-2. Contralateral Unaffected Breast (CUB) – Tissue farthest from the tumor.
+2. Tumor-Adjacent Normal (AN) – Normal tissue around 3cm from the tumor.
-3. Ipsilateral Opposite Quadrant (OQ) – Tissue closer to the tumor, but not adjacent.
+3. Ipsilateral Opposite Quadrant (OQ) – Normal tissue from the opposite quadrant of the same breast as the tumor.
-4. Tumor-Adjacent Normal (AN) – Tissue right next to the tumor.
+4. Contralateral Unaffected Breast (CUB) – Normal tissue from the opposite breast from the cancer.
-5. Tumor (TU) – Cancer tissue itself.
+5. Healthy Donated Breast (HDB) – Healthy donated breast tissue from women with no cancer.

 Using Illumina’s Methylation EPICv1.0 BeadChip, methylation profiles were assayed for over 850,000 CpGs across the genome for 446 breast tissue samples from 251 women.